intel/xFasterTransformer/finetune/README.md

-# PyTorch LLAMA2 7B lora apalca finetuning
+# PyTorch LLM finetuning guide

 ## Description
-This document is a guide for running LLaMA2 7B lora finetuning using PyTorch on CPU.
+This document is a guide for running LLM LoRA finetuning using PyTorch on CPU.
+Both single socket and multi-ranks distributed are supported.

 ## Step-by-step run guide
 ### Prepare dependency